Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 ```

 Notice that we also need to store the `maxScale`.
 That's in there so that queries know
 how many layers they need to query before stopping.
+Any time we insert an object, we need
+to update that `maxScale`

 With the type definition above, inserting an object can be done in linear time: